 (you can also use the taller 12 oz jars if they are available)

 This recipe comes from Canning for a New Generation which is an excellent canning resource with lots of interesting recipes for modern day canners.
 I have only altered the recipe slightly to fit my heat preference.
 If you want things spicier, double the chiles and pepper flakes that go into each jar.
 One thing I find is that if small, slender beans are used they tend to shrivel over time.
 This does not affect their flavor.
 If you want to prevent this, use sturdier green beans for this recipe.

 5 fresh dill sprigs

 5 cloves garlic, left whole

 2 pounds fresh green beans, trimmed to fit in pint jars

 Prepare a water bath canner along with five pint jars, lids, and rings.
-In a medium nonreactive saucepan, combine the vinegar and salt and bring to a boil.
+In a medium nonreactive saucepan, combine the vinegar, water, and salt and bring to a boil.

 Place one dill sprig, one garlic clove, one chile, and 1/2 teaspoon pepper flakes into each pint jar.
 Pack the beans into each jar.
 Ladle the vinegar mixture into the jars leaving 1/2 inch headspace.
 Remove the air bubbles from the jars and adjust the headspace accordingly.
 Wipe the rims of the jars and top with sterilized lids and rings.